wanhakim/GenAIStudio/README.md

 - **Canvas Page:** A drag-and-drop interface built on Flowise, enabling users to build GenAI applications by assembling various configurable microservice blocks into a GenAI pipeline.
 These microservices form the core components necessary for creating Retrieval-Augmented Generation (RAG) applications.
 The pipeline can be run and tested within the Studio’s Sandbox environment.

 ### Sandbox
-A sandbox is automatically created when user constructed a project through Studio UI.
+A sandbox is automatically created when user constructed a workflow through Studio UI.
 Each sandbox runs independently, allowing for performance testing and monitoring.
 The sandbox namespace, managed by the Studio-Backend, contains necessary microservices based on the pipeline constructed and includes a App UI.
 Users can test the pipeline's inference performance and track resource utilization via an integrated Grafana dashboard.

 ### GenAI Microservices
 GenAIStudio currently supports a subset of microservices from GenAIComps, including [DataPrep with Redis](https://github.com/opea-project/GenAIComps/tree/main/comps/dataprep/redis), [TEI Embedding](https://github.com/opea-project/GenAIComps/tree/main/comps/embeddings), [Retriever with Redis](https://github.com/opea-project/GenAIComps/tree/main/comps/retrievers/redis), [Reranks](https://github.com/opea-project/GenAIComps/tree/main/comps/reranks), [LLMs](https://github.com/opea-project/GenAIComps/tree/main/comps/llms) and [Guardrails](https://github.com/opea-project/GenAIComps/tree/main/comps/guardrails).
 This list is expected to grow in future releases, expanding the range of services available for building and testing GenAI pipelines.